jbradstreet/AppiumOnWindowsWithJS/README.md

 # Running the test
   * In your VM, open up a terminal, navigate to your appium directory and spin up the appium server by typing `appium`.
 Your server is running if it looks like [this](https://cl.ly/1t3T332F253J)
   * Outside the VM, cd to this repo, and run the test using the command `mocha test_outlook.js`

+  *NOTE:* If you are already logged in for the Outreach plugin, one of the tests will fail (sorry, haven't optimized that part yet).
+No worries though, it will continue to run through the rest of the automation.
+If you want to validate that the automated login aspect works, just sign out of the Outreach plugin.